thiefainew/vulkan-tutorial/README.md

 # Vulkan Tutorial Project

+⚠️ This project is currently set up for **Windows** using **MinGW-w64**, GLFW, GLM, and the Vulkan SDK.
-This is a minimal Vulkan setup using GLFW and GLM, built with CMake.
+Here is the minimal setup using CMake.

 ## Requirements